Butterfly populations are a very good indicator of the health of an area's ecosystem !!

 the banks of streams and rivers, and will readily visit gardens.

-* Males stay strictly on the edges and clearings of forests, while the females are found exclusively in open meadows.
+* Males stay strictly on the edges and clearings of forests, while the females are found almost exclusively in open meadows.

 Avg.
 Wingspan: 4 - 5 cm / 1.6 - 2 "